© Stiftung Arp Ev, Berlin / Rolandswerth

 Once again Google the search engine and its doodler team is honoring women in Arts.
 The last one was the Brazilian Lygia Clark on the 23 October 2015.
 And I can't forget the French Niki de Saint Phalle on the 29 October 2014.

-Born in Davos, Switzerland in 1889 as Sophie Henriette Gertrude Taeuber, Taeuber-Arp is now recognised as one of the key figures in the Dada artistic movement, though in her lifetime she fought for her less figurative style of art to be recognised as fine art.
+Born in Davos, Switzerland in 1889 as Sophie Henriette Gertrude Taeuber, Taeuber-Arp is now recognized as one of the key figures in the Dada artistic movement, though in her lifetime she fought for her less figurative style of art to be recognized as fine art.

 Born in Davos, Switzerland, Taeuber-Arp left home at eighteen to study textile design in Munich.
 Returning to Zurich in 1915, she began to produce non-representational paintings, which she referred to as “concrete” paintings.
 The paintings were influenced by her training in textile design, as well as Cubism.